ciselab/CPS_repo_mining/analysis/grbl.md

 implemented for accumulated error of approximation and single precision calculation of Arduino.
 Bug fix in message passing.
 ### Antipattern Category
+X
 ### Keyword
 faster
 ### Note
+Computational overhead reduced by simplifying expensive mathematical operations, not sure whether this classifies as Smith:General:Unnecessary_Processing.

 ## Commit #13
 ### Hash